Back to blog

 Crystal Nelson

-Crystal Nelson is a Community Development Specialist with the Alaska Chapter of TNC and has been a critical driver of the impactful work happening in southeast Alaska.
-Crystal is Tlingit, Raven-Coho from the Humpback Whale House in Dry Bay.
-As a community member, she is active in many initiatives both as part of TNC and individually.
+Crystal Nelson is a Community Development Specialist with the Alaska Chapter of TNC and has been a critical driver of the impactful work in southeast Alaska.
+Crystal is Tlingit, a Raven-Coho from the Humpback Whale House in Dry Bay.
+As a community member, she is active in many initiatives as part of TNC and individually.

 Jacob Perritt-Cravey

-Jacob Perritt-Cravey is a leader of the CoastWorks Alliance Innovation Network, a growing partnership of local community leaders and businesses based in coastal Washington, dedicated to launching long-term economic development projects and transforming local natural resource systems to secure economic development and ultimately resiliency for coastal communities.
+Jacob Perritt-Cravey is a leader of the CoastWorks Alliance Innovation Network, a growing partnership of local community leaders and businesses based in coastal Washington, dedicated to launching long-term economic development projects and transforming local natural resource systems to secure economic development and, ultimately, resiliency for coastal communities.

 Q: What makes the Emerald Edge such an important region of the world?

-Q: What is your role within the Emerald Edge project and how did you get involved?
+Q: What is your role within the Emerald Edge project, and how did you get involved?

-Crystal: I've been at TNC two and a half years as a Community Development Specialist in the Southeast Alaska office and have a background in community and economic development.
+Crystal: I've been at TNC for two and a half years as a Community Development Specialist in the Southeast Alaska office and have a background in community and economic development.
 There are folks like me who have similar roles in each of the regions across the Emerald Edge.
 We consider a role like mine to be on the ground, working the closest with community partners.
 We aim to increase stewardship and leadership capacity, sustainable economic development opportunities, and the increase in sovereignty and authority for Indigenous and local communities across the Emerald Edge.
-Evidence shows if we work toward these outcomes with the Indigenous and local communities, we get to better conservation outcomes.
+Evidence shows if we work toward these outcomes with the Indigenous and local communities, we get better conservation outcomes.

 Q: Why was Reos Partners brought on to the Emerald Edge project?

 Another part of the initiative with Reos was to enhance network weaving across the region.
 Through our work with Reos, we started to do what we call cross-regional network weaving to convene partners from the three regions.
-Network weaving is a huge part of the systems change because it invites innovation.
+Network weaving is a huge part of the change in systems because it invites innovation.

-Ian: The Emerald Edge project is dedicated to ensuring that local and Indigenous communities have voice and leadership in that work and that they are finding ways in which the communities thrive and the ecology thrives.
+Ian: The Emerald Edge project is dedicated to ensuring that local and Indigenous communities have a voice and leadership in that work and that they are finding ways in which the communities and the ecology thrive.
 Reos Partners was brought on to introduce our social lab methodology and our collaborative, systemic, and experimental approach to support that initiative.
 Though the Nature Conservancy could see why this way of working was important, they didn't have much practice or history in doing that work.

 OlympicRainforestClaneGessel-1 (1)

 Ian: Reos Partners’ core competency is working in multi-stakeholder situations.
-So rather than optimizing for one part, we’re looking across the entire system to understand who all is involved and who needs to be part of creating a new solution to the challenges they’re facing.
+So rather than optimizing for one part, we’re looking across the entire system to understand who is involved and who needs to be part of creating a new solution to the challenges they’re facing.

-From the beginning, we’ve aimed to do this not in a way of coming in to take over, but to build capacity and understanding for the way in which we work, so that it can be owned wholly by the organization and the communities—the TNC organizations, local facilitators, and community members—so that they can take a more leading role in the work as time goes on.
+From the beginning, we’ve aimed to do this not in a way of coming in to take over but to build capacity and understanding for the way in which we work, so that it can be owned wholly by the organization and the communities—the TNC organizations, local facilitators, and community members—so that they can take a more leading role in the work as time goes on.

 Q: How has Reos Partners helped with moving these initiatives forward?

 Crystal: Reos gives you a complete methodology to understand and change the system in your practice, and they teach you how to implement programming that increases the capacity of the community itself to do the work.
 It's not just this top-down Western dominant cultural approach.
-It enables us to work closely with the community as equal partners and in ways that benefit them so they can do their work beyond our program.
+It enables us to work closely with the community as equal partners in ways that benefit them so they can do their work beyond our program.
 You're building the capacities so that they can continue to succeed and do these things.

 We don't have to control everything that they do or have a hand in everything they do.
 I think that's really important for systems change because you need a whole network of people with the capacity to do big things.
 The social innovation lab methodology that we have been learning and practicing with Reos helps us to increase the social capital in our communities while also giving us the tools and a framework to understand how to do the systems change work.